Neva (1813 ship): Final voyage and wreck

 Neva sailed from Cork, Ireland for Sydney on 8 January 1835, carrying 150 female convicts with 33 children, and nine free women (probably wives of convicts) with 22 children, under the care of Surgeon Superintendent John Stephenson, R.N., and 26 crew under the command of Captain Benjamin Peck.
 With the deaths of a crewman, a convict and a free woman, and one birth, during the voyage, by the time she reached the Australian coastline Neva's total complement was 239.

-About 5 a.m. on 13 May 1835 Neva hit a reef northwest of King Island in Bass Strait and broke up rapidly.
+About 5 a.m. on 13 May 1835 Neva hit a reef north or northwest of King Island in Bass Strait and broke up rapidly.
 Many of the women became hopelessly drunk on rum that was being carried as cargo and were unable to save themselves.
 Twenty-two survivors drifted ashore on the northern end of King Island on two rafts formed by the fore and aft decks of the collapsed ship, but seven of these died of exposure "aided if not abetted by the inordinate use of rum" during the first night ashore.

-The remaining fifteen survivors, including the captain and the chief officer, lived with local sealer John Scott and his aboriginal wives and children until a fortnight later the schooner Sarah Ann rescued them and then carried them to Launceston.
+The remaining fifteen survivors, including the captain and the chief officer, met up with the survivors of a small vessel Tartar wrecked before the Neva and were also supplied with some provisions by a local beachcomber John Scott, who had Tasmanian Aboriginal wives and children.
+About a fortnight later the schooner Sarah Ann (under charter to the owner of the Tartar) located them and then carried most to Launceston.
+Three were hunting in the bush, probably with Scott and his family, when the Sarah Ann left, and later reached Launceston on the Government cutter Shamrock.

 The cause of the disaster

-Initial press reports state that Neva was wrecked on the Navarine Reefs, which lie northeast of Cape Wickham on King Island.
+Initial press reports state that Neva was wrecked on the Harbinger Reefs NW of Cape Wickham at the northern end of King Island, although some later reports give the location as the Navarine Reefs, which lie northeast of Cape Wickham.
 An inquiry into the loss of the ship exonerated Captain Peck from any blame and attempted to demonstrate that the Navarine Reefs were not the location of the disaster.
-A map by the master suggests that the vessel hit an uncharted reef well to the west of King Island, but modern reconstructions suggest Neva hit the Harbinger Reefs because Peck had failed to allow for the set of the currents at the northern end of the island after land was first seen.
+A map by the master suggests that the vessel hit an uncharted reef well to the west of King Island, but most modern reconstructions suggest Neva hit the Harbinger Reefs because Peck had failed to allow for the set of the currents at the northern end of the island after land was first seen.
+However, the most recent book argues that the Navarine Reefs are equally plausible, and ultimately only archaeological survey can confirm the location.